-- List the roles of the Facility Security Officer (FSO), the Information System Security Manager (ISSM), and the Insider Threat Program Senior Official (ITPSO); the DCSA roles of the Industrial Security Representative (IS Rep), the Information System Security Professional/Security Control Assessor (ISSP/SCA), and the Counterintelligence Special Agent (CISA).
+- List the industry roles of the Facility Security Officer (FSO), the Information System Security Manager (ISSM), and the Insider Threat Program Senior Official (ITPSO); the DCSA roles of the Industrial Security Representative (IS Rep), the Information System Security Professional/Security Control Assessor (ISSP/SCA), and the Counterintelligence Special Agent (CISA).

-- Define the term Cognizant Security Officer (CSO).
+- Define the term Cognizant Security Office (CSO).

 - Understand the role of the Defense Counterintelligence and Security Agency (DCSA) as CSO.

-- Understand the Industrial Security contracting process including use of the Statement of Work, the roles of the Contracting Officer, Contracting Officer’s Representative (COR) and Contracting Officer's Technical Representative (COTR).
+- Understand the industrial security contracting process, including use of the Statement of Work and the roles of the Contracting Officer and Contracting Officer’s Representative (COR).

-- Be familiar with the forms used in the NISP, including DD Form 441: Security Agreement and DD Form 254: DOD Contract Security Classification Specification.
+- Be familiar with the forms used in the NISP, including the DD Form 441: DOD Security Agreement and the DD Form 254: DOD Contract Security Classification Specification.

-- Define basic terms used in the NISP, including Facility Clearance, Visits, Personnel Clearance, Eligibility, and Access.
+- Define basic terms used in the NISP, including Facility Clearance, Personnel Security Clearance, eligibility, access, and classified visits.